getsentry/craft/docs/src/content/docs/github-actions.md

   pull-requests: write
 ```

-#### Check Run Mode
+#### Status Check Mode

-Creates a neutral check run with detailed output and writes to the Actions job summary:
+Creates a commit status with the semver impact and writes the full changelog to the Actions job summary:

 ```yaml
 jobs: